< Terug naar resultaten

 • 13

-Follow Marsyangdi and Trisuli rivers to Kathmandu.
+Follow Marsyangdi and Trisuli rivers to Kathmandu

-We leave early for the long drive to Kathmandu, along the Chinese-built road running parallel to the main Himalayan range.
-The distance is only 200km but it is a slow climb through the mountains and the journey will take most of the day (7 - 8 hours).
-The views, however, are stunning as we follow the Marsyangdi and Trisuli rivers, passing numerous villages and terraces stretching thousands of feet up the hillside.
-We arrive in Kathmandu in the late afternoon and check into our centrally located hotel.Comfortable Hotel
+Leave early for the long drive to Kathmandu, along the Chinese-built road running parallel to the main Himalaya range.
+The distance is only 125mi (200km) but it is a slow climb through the mountains and ongoing road-widening construction along the route plus some bumpy conditions in places mean the journey takes 10 to 12 hours.
+The views, however, are stunning as we follow the Marsyangdi and Trisuli rivers, passing numerous villages and terraces stretching up the hillside.
+We arrive in Kathmandu this evening and check into our centrally located hotel.
+Accommodation: Royal Singi Hotel (or similar)

 • 14

-Optional Everest flight; visit Pashupatinath and Bodnath; free time.
+Optional Everest flight; visit Pashupatinath and Bodnath; free time

 We have today to explore Kathmandu and the valley.
-In the early morning there is the opportunity to take a scenic flight to see Mount Everest (this can be booked and paid for on arrival in Kathmandu; see 'Extra Expenses and Spending Money' section below regarding costs).
-Today there will be a half-day sightseeing tour visiting Pashupatinath, the most important Hindu temple in the valley, and Bodnath, one of the largest Buddhist stupas in the world.
-The rest of the time is free for individual exploration of Kathmandu.
-You may like to visit Durbar Square of Kathmandu with its old Royal Palace and intricately carved temples, or Swayambhunath, the 'monkey temple', set on a hill overlooking the city.Kathmandu also offers the most wonderful and varied opportunities for souvenir shopping: clothes, trinkets, Tibetan and Nepalese handicrafts and superb bookshops.
-It also has a wide variety of restaurants serving some of the best food from the sub-continent and you can also find wonderful pizzas and apple pie.Comfortable Hotel
+In the early morning, you could take a scenic flight to see Everest (this can be booked and paid for on arrival in Kathmandu; see the Extra Expenses and Spending Money section of the Trip Notes for costs).
+Today there is a half-day sightseeing tour of Pashupatinath, the most important Hindu temple in the valley, and Bodnath, one of the largest Buddhist stupas in the world.
+The rest of the time is free for individual exploration.
+You may like to visit Durbar Square with its old royal palace and intricately carved temples, or Swayambhunath, a hilltop stupa home to hundreds of macaques.
+Kathmandu also offers many shopping opportunities: clothes, trinkets, Tibetan and Nepalese handicrafts and superb bookshops.
+It also has a wide variety of restaurants serving some of the best food from the sub-continent and you can find wonderful pizzas and apple pie.
+Accommodation: Royal Singi Hotel (or similar)

 • 15

-End Kathmandu.
+End Kathmandu

 Naar boven